alerque/libertinus/README.md

 Contributing
 ------------
+The fonts should be edited with FontForge, and the SFD files should be normalized with:

+    make normalize

-The fonts should be edited with FontForge, and the SFD files should be normalized with `tools/sfdnormalize.py` (make sure to save a copy of the SFD files before running this tool, the simplest way is to commit the SFD files, run `tools/sfdnormalize.py` check the diffs and verify they are OK, then `git commit --ammend` the changes).
+(Make sure to save a copy of the SFD files before running this tool, the simplest way is to commit the SFD files, normalize, check the diffs and verify they are OK, then `git commit --ammend` the changes).

 Generating the fonts for each commit is preferred, but not absolutely required.